Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 ```
 Here are our problems:

-- **Problem #1**: we can not predict this value, so we can not send directly a POST request to upload our webshell.
+- **Problem #1**: we can not predict this value, so we can not just send a POST request to upload our webshell.
 We need to force the navigation and extract the `r` generated.
 - **Poblem #2**: the form used to upload third-party compontents is located inside a subsection.
-We need to go first to the "section", and then navigate to the "subsection", also filling some forms in the path.
+We first need to go to the "section", and then navigate to the "subsection", also filling some forms in the way.

 Solution: two iframes.
 Not a charming solution, but it works.
 Our payload should:
 1. Locate the link to the "system" section.
 We can get it accessing the DOM (`document.getElementsByTagName("a")[4]["href"]`)
-2. Open a iframe to this location (iframe "pwn1")
+2. Open an iframe to this location (iframe "pwn1")
 3. Wait until it is loaded and extract the link to the subsection "Maintance" from its DOM (`window.frames["pwn1"].contentDocument.getElementsByTagName("a")[14]["href"]`)
-4. Create a new iframe to this new location (iframe "pwn2") and wait to be loaded
+4. Create a new iframe to this new location (iframe "pwn2") and wait for it to load
-5. Find the form inside this second iframe and autosubmit it setting the value to "Upload third-party content" (`window.frames["pwn2"].contentDocument.forms[0]["todo"].value = "upload_tpc"`)
+5. Find the form inside this second iframe and auto-submit it setting the value to "Upload third-party content" (`window.frames["pwn2"].contentDocument.forms[0]["todo"].value = "upload_tpc"`)
 6. Wait until the iframe is reloaded (because of the submited form)
 7. Now finally we are at the "upload file" form (`window.frames["pwn2"].contentDocument.forms[0]["action"]`) and we can read the URL to do the request to upload our webshell (just `fetch()`).